Equivariant operational Chow rings of T-linear schemes: Equivariant Kronecker duality and Localization

 As it stems from the previous paragraph, not all smooth varieties with a torus action satisfy Equivariant Kronecker duality.
 For a more concrete example, consider the trivial action of $T$ on a projective smooth curve.
 In this case, one checks that $\mathcal{K}_T$ is an extension of the non-equivariant Kronecker duality map $\mathcal{K}$.
 But, as pointed out in \cite{f:sph}, the kernel of $\mathcal{K}$ in degree one is the Jacobian of the curve, which is non-trivial if the curve has positive genus.

-\begin{lem} Let $X$ be a smooth projective $T$-variety.
-Then $X$ satisfies rational $T$-equivariant Kronecker duality if and only if it satisfies the rational non-equivariant Kronecker duality, i.e. $\mathcal{K}:{\rm op}A^i(X)\to Hom(A_i(X),\Q)$ is an isomorphism for all $i$.
-If moreover $A_*(X^T)$ is $\Z$-free, then the equivalence holds over the integers. \end{lem}
+\begin{lem} Let $X$ be a smooth complete $T$-variety.
+Then $X$ satisfies rational $T$-equivariant Kronecker duality if and only if it satisfies the rational non-equivariant Kronecker duality, i.e. $\mathcal{K}:A^i(X)_\Q\to \Hom(A_i(X),\Q)$ is an isomorphism for all $i$.
+If, moreover, $X$ is projective and $A_*(X^T)$ is $\Z$-free, then the equivalence holds over the integers. \end{lem}

 \begin{proof} Both assertions are proved similarly, so we focus on the second one.
-Since $X$ is smooth and projective, the assumption on $A_*(X^T)$ implies that $A^T_*(X)$ is a free $S$-module (Lemma \ref{freeness.fix.global.lem}).
-Now, by \cite[Proposition 4]{eg:eqint}, ${\rm op}A^*_T(X)$ is isomorphic to the equivariant Chow group $A^*_T(X)$ graded by codimension, and so it is also a free $S$-module.
+Since $X$ is smooth and projective, the assumption on $A_*(X^T)$ implies that $A^T_*(X)$ is a free $S$-module (Lemma \ref{freeness.fix.global.lem}; cf. Theorem \ref{smth.comp.free.rem}).
+Now, by Poincar\'e duality \cite[Proposition 4]{eg:eqint}, $A^*_T(X)$ is isomorphic to $A^T_*(X)$; so it is also a free $S$-module.
 By the graded Nakayama lemma, $\mathcal{K}_T$ is an isomorphism if and only if

 is an isomorphism.
 But freeness of $A^T_*(X)$ yields an isomorphism